-In addition, Esteban received his Ph.D. at University College of London and the Institute of Zoology (Zoological Society of London) and conducted his dissertation on jaguar and ocelot density and ecology within and beyond protected areas in the Colombian Amazonia.
-While conducting this research, he also evaluated the sustainability of indigenous and colonist hunting of jaguars.
-Later, he worked as consultant on livestock depredation caused by carnivores in the central Andes Mountains.
+Esteban received his Ph.D. from University College of London and the Institute of Zoology (Zoological Society of London).
+He conducted his dissertation on jaguar and ocelot density and ecology within and beyond protected areas in the Colombian Amazonia.
+While conducting this research, he lived with the Tikunas for two years and evaluated the sustainability of indigenous and colonist hunting of wild meat.

 Selected Publications Featuring Esteban Payan:

 - NationalGeographic.com: Jaguars Spotted on Colombian Plantation – A First

 - Bernal-Escobar, A., E. Payán & J. Cordovez.
 2015.
 Sex dependent spatially explicit stochastic dispersal modeling as a framework for the study of jaguar conservation and management in South America.
 Ecol.
 Model., 299: 40-50.

 - Payán, E., C. Carbone, K. Homewood, E. Paemelaere, H. B. Quigley & S. Durant.
 2013.
 Where will jaguars roam? the importance of survival in unprotected lands.
 In: Molecular Population genetics, Phylogenetics, Evolutionary Biology and Conservation of the Neotropical Carnivores: 603-628.
 M. Ruiz-Garcia & J. Shostell (Eds.).
 Nova Science, New York.